Want Us To Contact You?

 Our experience and skill enable us to effectively handle a wide variety of insurance claims, including those arising from:

-Car Accidents – Many automobile collisions are the result of negligence or carelessness by other drivers on the road, improper road design, or faulty auto parts.
-Depending on the circumstances of your case, we can pursue a claim against the at-fault driver and/or their insurance carrier, the city of Las Vegas, or an auto manufacturer.
+Car Accidents – Car accidents are frequently the result of negligence, the carelessness of other drivers, poor road design, or defective auto parts.
+Depending on the circumstances of your case, we can pursue a claim against either the at-fault driver or their insurance company, the city of Las Vegas, or an auto manufacturer.

-Motorcycle & Truck Accidents – Crashes involving motorcycles and trucks often result in catastrophic injury, even death.
-Truck accident claims are more complex than car claims due to the federal laws that govern the commercial trucking industry as well as the number of parties that could potentially be held liable (the truck driver, trucking company, cargo owner, manufacturer, distribution center, etc).
+Motorcycle & Truck Accidents – Crashes involving motorcycles and trucks often result in catastrophic injuries, even death.
+A truck accident claim can be complex, especially when multiple parties (the truck driver, trucking company, cargo owner, manufacturer, distribution center, etc.) are involved and their liabilities are at stake.

 What Damages Can I Recover?